2008Choco/VeinMiner/README.md

 ### Handshake Response

-Sent in response to a client's Handshake indicating whether or not vein miner should be allowed on the client.
+Sent in response to a client's Handshake.
+This message contains no additional data (yet) and acts primarily as a server acknowledgement of the client mod.

 <table>
     <thead>